xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/ContractEvents.md

 ```
 ## Questions:
  1. What is the purpose of the `ContractEvents` class and its related classes?
-- The `ContractEvents` class and its related classes (`ContractEventsByTxId`, `ContractEventsByBlockHash`, `ContractEvent`, `ContractEventByTxId`, and `ContractEventByBlockHash`) are used to represent events emitted by smart contracts in the Alephium blockchain.
+- The `ContractEvents` class and its related classes (`ContractEventsByTxId`, `ContractEventsByBlockHash`, `ContractEvent`, `ContractEventByTxId`, and `ContractEventByBlockHash`) are used to represent events emitted by smart contracts in the Oxygenium blockchain.

 2. What is the `Val` class and how is it used in this code?
 - The `Val` class is used to represent the value of a field in a smart contract event.
 It is used in the `ContractEvent`, `ContractEventByTxId`, and `ContractEventByBlockHash` classes to store the values of the fields emitted by a smart contract.